kintone-labs/kintone-ui-component/docs/document/docs/guides/search-box-customization.md

 ### Search character check

-The Button component can specify a click event.<br>
+The Button component can specify a click event.<br/>
 In this case, the following process is added.

 - When you click a button, check if there is a value in the text box.